wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-producer-example.md

         </resource>
 	</api>
     ```
-Now we can export the imported connector and the API into a single CAR application.
+Now, we can export the imported connector and the API into a single CAR application.
 The CAR application needs to be deployed during server runtime.

-## Exporting Integration Logic as a CApp
+## Export integration logic as a carbon application

 To export the project, please refer to the [build and export the carbon application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.